Mr-the-beginner/NewFox/README.md

 #### Step 3 - Installing the files

-## Linux
+### Linux
  - Type = about:support in the search bar.
  - Under "Application Basics", find "Profile Directory" and click "Open Directory" in front of it.
  - Come one directory below.
  - then copy the content of the "NewFox" directory as is inside and hit replace everything necessarily.

-## Windows
+### Windows
  - Type = about:support in the search bar.
  - Under "Application Basics", find "Profile folder" and click "Open folder" in front of it.
  - Copy the content of the "NewFox/profile" folder as is inside and hit replace everything if necessarily.
  - Copy the content of the "NewFox/defaults" folder as is into Firefox main folder (where the Firefox executable is).

-## MacOS
+### MacOS
  - Type = about:support in the search bar.
  - Under "Application Basics", find "Profile Directory" and click "Open Directory" in front of it.
  - Copy the content of the "NewFox/profile" folder as is inside and hit replace everything if necessarily.
- - Copy the content of the "NewFox/defaults" folder as inside the main executable at /Applications/Firefox.app/Contents/Resources/.
+ - Copy the content of the "NewFox/defaults" folder as is inside the main executable at /Applications/Firefox.app/Contents/Resources/.

   #### Step 4 - Last touch